-Visitors are also welcome to gather for the annual procession departing at 11h00 from the Place du Général Leclerc to the New Zealand Memorial departs.
-Wreaths are laid at the New Zealand Memorial wall then at the French Memorial in the town centre.
+Visitors are welcome to join locals for the annual procession departing at 11am from the Place du Général Leclerc to the New Zealand Battlefield Memorial.
+Wreaths are laid at the New Zealand Memorial then at the French Memorial in the town centre.

 Directions: To get to Le Quesnoy from Paris: take the autoroute A1 north, following the signs for Valenciennes/Bruxelles.
 As you approach Valenciennes, take the motorway exit marked "Maubeuge/Le Quesnoy".
 Follow the signs on the N4 then the D934 to Le Quesnoy.
-Estimated travelling time from Paris: 2h30.
-Trains from Paris (Gare du Nord) to Le Quesnoy can be booked through the SNCF (French rail).
+Estimated travel time from Paris: 2h30.
+There are also trains from Paris (Gare du Nord) to Le Quesnoy via Valenciennes or Lille.

 While you are in Le Quesnoy, you may wish to visit the Le Quesnoy Communal Cemetery Extension(external link) where 50 New Zealand soldiers from the First World War are buried.